Shopping for Alabama auto insurance? Read on for a full look at some of the top providers in the state.

 - Name Your Price® tool: This feature allows you to set the rate you wish to pay and finds you an insurance policy within your budget.

-Progressive has an A+ rating from the BBB and a relatively low volume of complaints considering the high number of customers that the company serves.
+Progressive has a relatively low volume of complaints considering the high number of customers that the company serves.

 |Progressive Pros||Progressive Cons|